elebail202/Function_Documentation/documentation.md

 - main_flat.m
 - format_results.m
 - texture2_fast
-- *...
-A diagram with the dependancies betweem the functions if coming...*
+- ...*Let's see the function dependencies diagram*

 And it `uses data` such as :